-Since the summer Budget on 8 July 2015 PIPs have been brought into line with the tax year (6 April to 5 April).
+Since the summer Budget on 8 July 2015, pension input periods have been aligned with the tax year (6 April to 5 April).

-It is not possible to change a PIP.
+It is not possible to change a pension input period.

-For more information on the position prior to 8 July 2015 see our article Pension input periods and pension input amounts (Pre 8 July 2015 Rules).
+For more information on the position before 8 July 2015 see our article Pension input periods and pension input amounts (pre 8 July 2015 rules).

 The pension input amount for a defined contribution plan is the amount of contributions made during the pension input period.